Smithay/smithay-clipboard/CONTRIBUTING.md

 # Contributing

-Smithay Wayland Clipboard is open to contributions from anyone.
+Smithay Clipboard is open to contributions from anyone.

 ## Smithay Project